 Patsy agreed to teach Gregory woodworking, seeing how he was interested in doing it.
 They started working on simple things and then eventually branched out to more complicated cuts and designs.
 Gregory was able to turn that initial interest into a full career, and even started selling his works to other people.

 His woodworking business grew across Texas and online too, especially when his official website and Facebook account allowed people to easily reach him for orders or even just to express their admiration of his works.
 Gregory’s woodwork products now range from intricate designs on crosses and unique designs on Texas Mesquite to custom pieces on different kinds of wood.
 But Gregory’s favorite pieces to make are those where he can put his skills to work.

 Gregory is also very active in joining art shows and festivals, and through Facebook, he often invites people to join him and see his work.
 So beyond being able to create something and showcase his talents as a woodworker, his interaction with his customers and family through his woodwork brings joy into his life.

-If you are inspired to try out woodworking, or know someone who would be interested to start learning about it, you may start to focus on its general benefits.
-Gregory himself attest to it.
+If you are inspired to try out woodworking or know someone who would be interested to start learning about it, you may start to focus on its general benefits.
+Gregory himself attests to it.

 Summary – What can we learn from Gregory’s Story